Getting started with the C++ SDKΒΆ

 MfxMesh input_mesh = GetInput(kOfxMeshMainInput).GetMesh();

-An input contains attributes that are data attached to either points, vertices (a.k.a. face corners), faces or the mesh itself.
+An input contains attributes that are data attached to either points, (face) corners, faces or the mesh itself.
 Attribute could have any name, but some are standardized.
 For instance the point attribute kOfxMeshAttribPointPosition

 contains the position of points.